-- B --

 Internally both bound columns are stored as double but it can be taken as

-part of the function API that lower_bound
+part of the function API that lower

 is coercible to integer without